Protein electrophoresis

 The contents of the alpha, beta, and gamma bands in serum protein electrophoresis are quite varied, but in most species the most clinically relevant ones can be summarized as follows:

-• Beta (β1 and β2): This is a heterogenous group which include some acute-phase proteins, lipoproteins (in humans, low-density lipoproteins [LDL] are considered β-lipoproteins, whereas very low-density lipoproteins [VLDL] are considered pre-β lipoproteins; in dogs, internal studies by Dr. Behling-Kelly shows that VLDL migrate in the β1 region and that LDL migrate in the γ region), immunoglobulins (some isotopes of IgG, e.g. IgG1 in the dog, IgM and IgA), and other proteins, e.g. transferrin (a β1-globulin).
-Fibrinogen, a β2-globulin, should not be present in an electrophoretogram because the test should be run on serum not plasma.
+• Beta (β1 and β2): This is a heterogenous group, which includes acute phase proteins, lipoproteins (in humans, low-density lipoproteins [LDL] are considered β-lipoproteins, whereas very low-density lipoproteins [VLDL] are considered pre-β lipoproteins; in dogs, internal studies by Dr. Behling-Kelly shows that VLDL migrate in the β1 region and that LDL migrate in the γ region), immunoglobulins (some isotopes of IgG, e.g. IgG1 in the dog, IgM and IgA), and other proteins, e.g. transferrin (a β1-globulin).
+Fibrinogen, a β2-globulin (which delineates the junction between beta and gamma globulins), should not be present in an electrophoretogram because the test should be run on serum not plasma.

 • Gamma (γ): Usually IgG, however IgM and IgA span the late β2-γ region.